PipHarsveld/progressive-web-app/README.md

 ### Server-side rendering (SSR)
 I used Node.js to implement SSR, which reduces the initial loading time of my PWA.

-### Minification and compression of assets
+### Minification CSS
-To reduce the size of my app's assets, I have minified and compressed them, resulting in faster loading times.
+To reduce the size of my app's assets, I have minified my CSS file, resulting in faster loading times.

 ### Lazy loading of images
 I have implemented lazy loading of images using the `loading="lazy"` attribute in the img tag, which means that the images only load when they are needed, thus improving the initial loading time of my PWA.